 Looks-wise, they definitely resemble our edible seafood shrimp.
 The name amphipod comes from the Greek for “different legs”, referring to the fact that they have two kinds of legs.
 These are mostly short with a pair of longer ones in our shrimp’s case.
 They don’t have a carapace, and their bodies are rather flat.

 Like seafood shrimp, they have small black eyes on either side of their heads.
 They have two pairs of antennae, which is one of the easiest ways to identify them (if you have good eyesight).

 The Lawn Shrimp Life Cycle (What Do They Eat?)

 This environment also provides them with their favorite food, rotting organic and animal material.
-One benefit of the shrimps is that they help break down this matter, helping creating richer fertilized soil.
+One benefit of the shrimps is that they help break down this matter, helping create richer fertilized soil.

 Problems can arise when their simple life cycle is disturbed by the wrong weather conditions.
 They can be flooded out of their homes, or (less commonly in damp, mulched soil) their habitat becomes too dry.

 At first glance, they seem to be very high-maintenance about their living conditions.
 However, they have to be, due to what feels like a major design flaw in their makeup.
 Their exoskeleton is soft and doesn’t have a waxy coating that protects them from excessive moisture.
 This leaves them incredibly vulnerable to temperature variations.

 Naturally, they hop off in search of a safer place to live.
 This is generally when we meet them.

 How Serious is a Lawn Shrimp Infestation?